StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/SHOW DELETE.md

 ## Description

-This statement is used to show historical DELETE tasks that are successful performed on Duplicate Key tables in the current database.
+This statement is used to show historical DELETE tasks that are successfully performed on Duplicate Key tables in the current database.
 For more information about data deletion, see [DELETE](DELETE.md).

 ## Syntax